advancedresearch/the_century_of_satire/chronology.md

 ![Seshat](https://upload.wikimedia.org/wikipedia/commons/4/44/Luxor_temple_16.jpg)

 *Seshat carved on the back of the throne of the seated statue of Ramesses II in the Amun temple at Luxor.
-It dates from around 1250 BC.*
+It dates from around 1250 BCE.*

 - Ancient Egyptian goddess of writing, wisdom, and knowledge
 - Daughter of [Ma'at](#maat)